 #langcatlive London

-In Divide and Conquer, we will look at the theme of creative tension and whether just making us all get along with each other will really make things better…
+In Divide and Conquer, we looked at the theme of creative tension and whether just making us all get along with each other would really make things better…

 It’s satisfying to moan about how the various actors in the sector – the regulator, providers and planners – don’t work well enough together, and about how that harms outcomes, and about how things should be harmonious and that would help.